|Asian black hornet 1||Status LU: casual. 1st record: 2020.|

 Before that, in August 2012, the alleged first observation of Vespa velutina in Luxembourg was published in a daily newspaper, which turned out to be wrong, as it contains photos of V. crabro (Back 2012b).
 11 days before, the same journalist had already published an article about this Asian hornet species in Belgium (Back 2012a).

 On 4th September 2020, a team of experts tried to locate the nest (Renneson & Schneider 2020).
 The search was unsuccessful because the crowns of the trees in question could not be well inspected due to the dense foliage.
 The search will only be successful in autumn.
 However, the young queens will have already left their nest at that time to look for a wintering place.
 We must then probably expect an expansion of the population in 2021.
 The nest in Junglinster was found on 29th September under the eaves of a house.
-Further observations of the yellow-legged Asian hornet have been since reported from Junglinster (2020-09-09 Cité Kremerich; 2020-09-16 CIPA).
+Further observations of the Asian black hornet have been since reported from Junglinster (2020-09-09 Cité Kremerich; 2020-09-16 CIPA).

 - 2020-09-09: Ingeldorf, reported by a beekeeper;